MScholtes/SysAdminsFriends/README.md

 ```powershell
 PS C:\> Install-Module SysAdminsFriends
 ```
-(on Powershell V4 you may have to install PowershellGet before)
+(on Powershell V4 you may have to install PowershellGet before) or download from here: https://www.powershellgallery.com/packages/SysAdminsFriends/.

 ## Functions
 ### Export-FirewallRules, Import-FirewallRules and Remove-FirewallRules